Sakshi725744/quarantine_blues/README.md

 We have used Flutter and Android XD to make this app.

-We had to implement a media player, any RESTful api of our choice and push notifications using FCM.
+We had to implement a media player, any RESTful api of our choice and push notifications using FCM.<br>
+Instructions:<br>
+Download APK folder<br>
+Login using random id password<br>
+Click on B,L,U,E,S to see different youtube query list<br>